Savvas22K/FCP-coursework/README.md

 For task 3 (done by Savvas Kalisperides), type -network N, where N is the number of nodes desired.

+For task 4, call the program in the terminal using -ring_network 10, -small_world 10, -small_world 10 -re_wire 10.
+The flag -re_wire changes the re-wiring probability to the chosen number, you can also change the size of the ring and small world networks by altering the numbers beside the flags in the terminal.

 For task 5 we used the Ising model